 In addition to the education and language certificates you should include certificates of any relevant work experience into your application.

-You may apply to maximum two of the four specialization fields offered at the Master’s Degree Programme in Information and Communication Technology.
+You may apply to maximum two of the four specialisation tracks offered at the Master’s Degree Programme in Information and Communication Technology.
 The choices must be prioritized.
-When applying to the Health Technology or Smart Systems specialization field you can also apply for the double degree programme jointly organized with the Fudan University (Shanghai).
+When applying to the Health Technology or Smart Systems specialisation track you can also apply for the double degree programme jointly organized with the Fudan University (Shanghai).

 Since the language of instruction in Bachelor’s level at the University of Turku is Finnish, an applicant needing supplementary studies available only in Finnish can be required to submit proof for Finnish skills during the application process.
 In case such proof is not submitted, the applicant needing supplementary studies available only in Finnish must be rejected.

 Annually 65 students are admitted to the Master's Degree Programme in Information and Communication Technology.
 The decision of admission will be based on

 - the relevance of the applicant’s awarded degree(s)

 - the amount, relevance and grades of the courses in the degree(s)